fabiolnh/ddd/README.md

     * Ex3: Ride (It can change the status to in transit, finished, etc. after finished, the traffic value is updated)
 2) **Value Objects**: There is an independent busiless rule, too.
 However, it protects the value to be consistent.
 You do not modify the value.
 It is always imutable, the change implics in its substitution.
 They are identified by its value, not the identity (as Entity is).
 You do not modify the Value, you reinstanciate it.
     * Represents one or more values, are imutable and when instantiates, they are reinstantiated
+    * Value Object can be independent.
+You can use it in other Entities
     * Ex: CPF, Password, Color, Coordanate, Email, etc. (you have to send the rule to inside this object.
-Ex: a regex of cpf in the constructor inside of the Value Object "CPF)
+Ex: a regex of cpf in the constructor inside of the Value Object "CPF).
+Then, everytime that you want to change its value, you instantiate it again.
 3) **Domain Service**: Does specific tasks in the domain that do not have state.
+    * It is indicated when an operation that you want to execute **does not fit in an Entity or in a Value Object**.
-This rule has to not fit in another place.
+    * This rule has to not fit in another place.
 If there is an Value Object that has more sense, put it in Value Object and does not separate it in "Domain Service".
     * Abstracts business rules that are not a part of an entity or a value object
     * Ex: DistanceCalculator: get two coordanates and calculate.
 (You can put it inside the Value Object "Ride" or put it outsite as "Domain Service".
+    * Ex2: TokenGenerator: generate a token according to the email.
     * OBS: Take care to not use Domain Service for everything.
+4) **Aggregate**: It is it agroupment, or cluster, of domain objects, such as Entities and Value Objects, stablishing the relationship between them. ("Virtual" concept)
-4) **Aggregate**: Is is the relashionship of Domain Objects (Entities and Value Objects) leadered by an Root Entity.
+    * Is is the relashionship of Domain Objects (Entities and Value Objects) leadered by an Entity Root.
+    * All the operations are done by the root (that is an Entity or Aggregate Root <AR> )
+    * Good Practices:
+      * Start always with little Aggregates. (start with only one entity and amplify according to the needs.
+      * Reference other aggregates by identities. (ex: "Position" can have only the "rideId")
     * Ex: Account -> Account (Aggregate Root, Entity), Name (VO), Email (VO), Cpf (VO), CarPlate (VO)
+    * Ex: Ride -> Ride (Aggregate Root, Entity), RideStatus (VO), Coordinate (VO), Segment (VO)
+    * Ex: Position -> Position (Aggregate Root, Entity), Coord (VO), Date (VO)
+    * OBS: Big Aggregates can overcharge memory.
+Entities are not always inside of an Entity, because usually are not the same model in the database.
+Usually we separate it to not overcharge the database, too.
+    * The goal of aggregate is to balance the preservation of invariants with resource consuming.
+    * Ex: "Position" inside "Ride" (everytime you would have to get the position when you get the Ride.
+It would consume too much resource in the database and memory).
+So, you separate it.
     * OBS:
+      * Aggregate Root or Entity Root are the same
-      * One aggregate can reference another aggregate
+      * One aggregate can reference another (with identity.
+Ex: rideId)
-      * The entity always will be a part of an Aggregate
+      * An Entity always will be a part of an Aggregate (if not, such as an entity without a VO, the own Entity is an Aggregate)
+      * The Aggregate defines the repository. (we always have the relation of 1:1 from Aggregate to Repository)
-      * There is the Aggregate Root (
+      * If the repository is hard to implement, maybe the Aggregate is too big and can be separated.
-      * Create little aggregates.
-      * Reference it with identities (IDs)
-      * When you feel that the aggregate is big,
-      * Aggregates dos not have to reflect the database.
+      * Aggregates does not have to reflect the database.
 They are different things.
+The relationhip of database were done by normalization to facilitate persistence.
+      * An Entity that is a part of an Aggregate can be a part of another Aggregate?
+It is not good.
+No sense.
+      * You you want to separate into directories in your project, there is no directory for "aggregates"
+5) **Repositories**: It is an **extension** of a domain responsable for do the persistance of aggregates, separating the infrastructure. (it is not an domain object, it is only an extension.
+It is separated)
+     * It is the mediator of persistance of aggreegates
+     * The repository persists the aggregate. (not the VO, and not the Entity.
+Always the aggregate as a whole)
+     * The repository deals with the **whole Aggregate**.
+While the DAO has a granulatity defined (DAO does not have compromiss with the Domain Object (different from Repository).
+     * Questions:
+       * Only a part of an Aggregate changed, can I persist only this part?
+The persistance is always of the whole Aggregate, however, the repository can decide what registries in database has to be updated.
+OBS: The role of the Repository is always receive and return the whole domain object.
+       * Can I get only a part of an Aggregate?
+If you are with this situation, this means that the Aggregate is too big and it could be separated in small parts.
+       * Can I use Lazy/Loading in the Aggregate?
+If you use it, you will get only a part of the aggregate.
+With it, you can show an invalid result.
+So, do not do it.
+Or you restore the whole object or you do not restore!
+       * Is possible to use different filters to get an Aggregate?
+You can use the filter (resulting in one or more aggregates).
+       * Can we use repository to generate a Report or a Statistic?
+The problem is that repository has to respect the Aggregate.
+Rendirize it with a repository can be too much complex.
+Prefer to use CQRS with separed queries.
-5) **Repositories**: Do the persistence of aggregates.
+     * Do the persistence of aggregates.
 It should return the Entity, too.
+6) **Factories**: Allow the creation of some domain objects following some criteria.

 #### Strategic Modeling